Maps and Plats are recorded surveys that are maintained in the Office of the Register of Deeds. These records are available in our e-vault

 A plat prepared by a registered land surveyor, but not registered before the surveyor’s death, may be filed “for preservation” provided that the Review Officer first certifies that the plat meets this exception.
 G.S.
 47-30(h).

 To Obtain a Tax, Pin, Topography, or Aerial Map

 Contact the Rockingham County Tax Department at (336) 342-8305 or their GIS Division at (336) 342-8249.

 Checks/money orders can be made payable to "Register of Deeds".

 To view a list of plat sizes accepted by other North Carolina Register of Deeds offices, visit www.ncard.us

-- the official website for the North Carolina Association of Registers of Deeds.
+(the North Carolina Association of Registers of Deeds).